-During reverse playback, GOPs are sent in reverse order, but packets within a GOP are sent in forward order.
+During reverse playback, GOPs shall be sent in reverse order, but packets within a GOP shall be sent in forward order.
 The first packet of each GOP shall have the "discontinuity" bit set in its RTP extension header.
 The last packet of a GOP immediately following a gap (or the beginning of available footage) shall have the E bit set in its RTP extension header.

 When transmitting only key frames, or when the codec is not motion-based (e.g. JPEG), a GOP is considered to consist of a single frame, but may still be composed of multiple packets.
-In this case the packets within each frame are again sent in forward order, while the frames themselves are sent in reverse order.
+In this case the packets within each frame shall be again sent in forward order, while the frames themselves shall be sent in reverse order.